 "After upgrading to macOS Mojave 10.14, my MacBook Pro won't boot at all.
 I have run First Aid in Recovery Mode, but it failed on the startup disk.
 Then I chose to reinstall macOS directly, but it didn't allow me to do that and gave me this error message: “You cannot upgrade this version of macOS because a new version is installed”.
 Anyone can help me?"

 Some users report that their MacBooks, iMacs and other Macs will not start after macOS update to macOS Mojave and hangs on a gray screen with an Apple Logo.
-Just like what happened as above, if Mac won't reinstall Mojave in Recovery Mode and receive the error message: "You cannot upgrade this version of macOS because a new version is installed".
+Just like what happened above, if Mac won't reinstall Mojave in Recovery Mode, you may receive an error message: "You cannot upgrade this version of macOS because a new version is installed".
 This passage will explain why this error happens and how to fix it.

 Why does 'You cannot upgrade this version of macOS because a new version is installed' error occur?